-You first need to know the fair market value of any clothing you donate, regardless of if you use a drop-box or not.
+You first need to know the fair market value of any clothing you donate, regardless of whether you use a donation drop off box.
 The IRS recommends using the price someone would pay for the same clothes if they bought them at a thrift store or consignment shop.
 The organization will not give you this price; it's your responsibility to assign a fair market value to the clothing.

-If the clothes you put in the drop-box have a value of less than $250, the IRS won't demand a receipt for them on your taxes.
+If the clothes you put in clothing collection bins have a value of less than $250, the IRS won't demand a receipt for them on your taxes.
 You can ask for the deduction without such proof.
 The IRS does recommend you keep a written record of the donation.
 Include the organization, date and location, a description of the items and their fair market value.
 This information will come in handy if you ever get audited.